 A dedicated TV test room with dark walls to minimise reflections.
-This room enable us to compare two screens side by side, and is equipped with Freeview and Sky HD TV.
+This room enable us to compare two screens side by side, and is equipped with Freeview, Sky HD TV and 4K streaming capability.

 Another large, acoustically treated room for testing larger hi-fi and home cinema systems, plus large-screen TVs.

 We also have our own dedicated photographic studio and in-house photographer, so all equipment is photographed to the highest standards.
 We don't just rely on standard press shots like other magazines.

 All products are tested in comparison with rival products in the same price category.
 We have a warehouse full of kit, so even in a First Test a product will be reviewed in the context of other products in that sector of the market.

 All review verdicts are agreed upon by the team as a whole – not an individual reviewer.
 Each product will be listened to and/or viewed by several members of the test team, who will then discuss the final verdict before it appears in the magazine or on the website.
 This avoids any individual bias creeping in.

 No manufacturer or their PR is EVER shown a review prior to publication – in fact, not even our own advertising department knows what the test verdicts are before the magazine is published.